it-efarm/fullstack-engineering-challenge/README.md

 # E-Farm Fullstack Challenge

-## The Challenge
+## The Challenge: Part 1

-Build a UI that displays the **top 10 stories of hackernews**, and **intersperse sponsored messages every 3 stories**.
+Build a UI that displays the **top 10 stories of hackernews**.

-- Make use of the public [hackernews API](https://github.com/HackerNews/API).
+- Make use of the public [hackernews API](https://github.com/HackerNews/API), specifically, you can use the [topstories endpoint](https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty).
-- You can find the entry point into the frontend in `src/frontend/App.tsx`, and into the backend in `src/backend/server.ts`.
+- You can find the entry point into the frontend in `src/frontend/App.tsx`.
-- Get the sponsored messages from the backend API at `http://localhost:3000`.

 ## Some Tips